-- 7.4.5 When the CAB has verified that the fishery certificate holder has addressed the reason for suspension, the CAB shall: - 7.4.5.1 Reinstate the certificate; - 7.4.5.2 Produce a report documenting the following: - a.
-Evidence that describes how the cause of suspension has been satisfactorily addressed. - b.
+7.4.5 When the CAB has verified that the fishery certificate holder has addressed the reason for suspension, the CAB shall:

+- a.
+Reinstate the certificate. - b.
+Produce a report documenting the following: - Evidence that describes how the cause of suspension has been satisfactorily addressed. - ii.
 A statement confirming the reinstatement of the certificate.

-Guidance 7.4.5.2.b
+Guidance 7.4.5.b.ii

-Prior to reinstating a 'self-suspended' fishery certificate, the CAB should ensure the fishery remains in compliance with surveillance audit timing and progress on conditions.
-In such cases, the certificate duration remains 5 years (i.e., no extension is added for the period of self-suspension).
+Prior to reinstating a fishery certificate, the CAB should ensure the fishery remains in compliance with surveillance audit timing and progress on conditions.
+In such cases, the certificate duration remains 5 years (i.e. no extension is added for suspension).

-For example, a fishery is certified in August 2010.
+For example, in the case of a self-suspension, a fishery is certified in August 2010.
 In August 2012 (second year) the client requests to suspend the fishery certificate.
 In August 2013 (third year) the client requests to reinstate the fishery certificate.
-At this time the CAB would hold a surveillance audit in compliance with FCR 7.23 (or an expedited audit if at another time of year) to assess the fishery's progress against both the 2nd and 3rd annual audit milestones.
-The CAB would then produce a surveillance report that conforms to both GCR 7.4.6.2 and FCR 7.23.16.
+At this time the CAB would hold a surveillance audit in compliance with FCR 7.23 (or an expedited audit if at another time of year) to assess the fishery's progress against both the second and third annual audit milestones.
+The CAB would then produce a surveillance report that conforms to both GCR 7.4.6.b and FCR 7.23.16.
 The certificate expiration date remains 5 years from the certification date, August 2015.

-- 7.4.6 If a suspended fishery certificate is reinstated, the CAB shall: - 7.4.6.1 Record the decision on the scheme database; and - 7.4.6.2 Post a report in conformance with 7.4.5.2 on the scheme database for publication on the MSC website. - 7.4.7 If verification of the effectiveness of the corrective actions to address the reason(s) for suspension in the required timeframe cannot be conducted, the CAB shall withdraw the certificate.
+- 7.4.6 If a suspended fishery certificate is reinstated, the CAB shall: - a.
+Record the decision on the scheme database. - b.
+Upload a report in conformance with 7.4.5.b to the scheme database to be published on the MSC website. - 7.4.7 The CAB shall withdraw the certificate if verification of the effectiveness of the corrective actions to address the reason(s) for suspension in the required timeframe cannot be conducted.

-Suspension must always precede withdrawal of a certificate.
-When a certificate is withdrawn the CAB may no longer be in a contractual agreement with the client.
+Suspension should normally precede withdrawal of a certificate.
+When a certificate is withdrawn, the CAB may no longer be in a contractual agreement with the client.